trinitytakei/tech-and-tao-with-trinity-takei/content/blog/what-wont-most-digital-nomads-tell-you.md

 title = "What Won't Most Digital Nomads Tell You?"
 +++

-t’s virtually impossible (or at least damn hard) to get an objective answer to this question.
+It’s virtually impossible (or at least damn hard) to get an objective answer to this question.
 There are various cognitive biases in play,  which are as varied as digital nomads themselves.

 {{< figure src="/images/2/nomad_planning.jpg" title="Photo by rawpixel on Unsplash" >}}